jgomide/AlbionOnlineMarket-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

 A front-end Web Project using Angular that shows prices and market information of items in the game [Albion Online](https://albiononline.com/en/home).
-Based in another project [The Albion Online Data Project](https://www.albion-online-data.com/) where using a software, wrote in C# .Net, they extract the data from the game Albion Onlione and make it available through a web api.
+This project is based on a back-end project called [The Albion Online Data Project](https://www.albion-online-data.com/) written in C# .Net.
+They extract the data from the game Albion Online and make it available through a web api.

-This project is in the beggining, I will update the readme with more details soon.
+This project is still in early stages of development and further information updates will release soon.

 ## Development server